photopea/UTIF.js/README.md

 * `ifds`: array of IFDs (image file directories).
 An IFD is a JS object with properties "tXYZ" (where XYZ are TIFF tags)
 * returns ArrayBuffer of binary data.
 You can use it to encode EXIF data.

+## Dependencies
-TIFF format sometimes uses Inflate algorithm for compression.
+TIFF format sometimes uses Inflate algorithm for compression (but it is quite rare).
 Right now, UTIF.js calls [Pako.js](https://github.com/nodeca/pako) for the Inflate method.
+TIFF format sometimes uses JPEG compression (but it is quite rare).
+Right now, UTIF.js calls "JpegDecoder" constructor, which comes from [pdf.js](https://github.com/mozilla/pdf.js).
+You can find it "separated" from pdf.js in libraries such as jpg.js.